bmcdavid/DotNetStarter/readme.md

     }
 }
 ```
 Cases may exist where constructor injection is not available, in these cases an Import&lt;T> could be used to resolve services.
-A best practice is if Import &lt;T> is used, to make the dependency known by using a public property, which may be overridden using Import<T>.Accessor.
+A best practice is when using Import &lt;T> make the dependency known by using a public property, which may be overridden using Import<T>.Accessor by any consumers.

 ```cs
 public class TestService